Investigating and Explaining Society (11236.1)

 2. UC graduates are global citizens - communicate effectively in diverse cultural and social settings

 3. UC graduates are lifelong learners - adapt to complexity, ambiguity and change by being flexible and keen to engage with new ideas

 3. UC graduates are lifelong learners - reflect on their own practice, updating and adapting their knowledge and skills for continual professional and academic development

 |2023||Bruce, Canberra||Semester 2||31 July 2023||Flexible||Dr Michael Walsh|

 Waller, V, Farquharson, F & Dempsey, D (2015) Qualitative Social Research: Contemporary Methods for the Digital Age.
 Sage Publications.
 This is a suggested text, but not required for purchase.
 All required readings will be available via the Canvas/library site.

 Attendance during tutorials is necessary in order to keep up with the unit content.
 A good deal of tutorials will also involve discussions in tutorials with other students.

 Required IT skills

-You will be required to engage with Canvas to complete this unit including the accessing of materials provided.
-If you are not certain on how to access materials in Canvas you are expected to seek support in doing so from either the unit convenor or learning support services in the library or peers.
+You will be required to engage with Canvas to complete this unit, including accessing the materials provided.
+If you are not certain how to access materials in Canvas, you are expected to seek support from either the unit convenor or learning support services in the library.

 Work placement, internships or practicums